This Is How I Cook

 For some reason, I had a hard time finding them in the Asian market.

 Finally, Alex picked up 5 boxes in Vietnam and brought them home to me.
-Turns out they are sold in small boxes, and are not fried.
+Shrimp chips are sold in small boxes, and not fried.
 It is you who does the frying!

 However, I figured out a way to avoid deep frying.
 Just spray the chips with cooking spray, place them on a paper plate, cover them with another paper plate, and heat for 45 seconds.